-Many schools provide breaktime milk through the EU School Milk scheme.
-Parents make a contribution towards the cost; this varies from area to area but, on average, a third pint bottle or 189ml carton of milk costs less than 20p a day . . . fantastic value when you consider the benefits:
+Many schools provide breaktime milk through the School Milk Scheme.
+Parents make a contribution towards the cost; this varies from area to area but, on average, 189ml carton of milk costs around 20p a day ....fantastic value when you consider the benefits.